pukar10/Amazon-Review-Classifier/README.md

 # Amazon-Review-Classifier
 Machine Learning / Data mining - Reads and Labels whether an amazon review is positive or negative.
 Implements KNN (K nearest neighbors) to Label review.
+A molecule can be represented by several thousands of binary features which represent their topological shapes and other characteristics important for binding.

 ## Dataset
-train - 17,000 amazon reviews; Labels: +1 for positive, -1 for negative.
+The dataset has an imbalanced distribution train - 17,000 amazon reviews; Labels: +1 for positive, -1 for negative. <br />
 test - 3,000 amazon reviews no labels.

 ## Approach